developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 \subsection{First Point}
 A subsection, indented under Main Body in the ToC.

-\section*{Acknowledgments} % Unnumbered; not listed in the ToC This section is unnumbered and will not appear in the ToC.
+\section*{Acknowledgments} % Unnumbered; not listed in the ToC by default
+\addcontentsline{toc}{section}{Acknowledgments} % Manually add the entry to the ToC This section is unnumbered but will now appear in the ToC.

 \end{document}
 ```